The 2020 Baseball Season From Commissioner Rob Schliessman

 During year one, the Middle School Baseball League consisted of four teams, and very little equipment and uniforms.
 In an effort to foster my commitment to the League, we developed a schedule where the teams repeatedly played each other as many as three times during the regular season.
 Despite the lack of participation from other schools, these four teams showed up for every practice, every scrimmage, and every game.
 Playing the same team was not an issue for these student-athletes, because playing baseball was the priority for them.
 The League was their only opportunity to compete on an organized team and for a sport that they were truly passionate about.
 As we begin year ten with the support of Pinnacle, the League has grown to 65 schools and students from all walks of life attend the tryouts.
 The League has quickly become tremendously diverse and the response from other schools, the city, and the corporate community is astounding.

 In 2007, The New York Times printed an article about the spirit and resilience of the League, but unfortunately, the resilience did not fund the program.
 Shortly after, I personally received a telephone call from the Pinnacle Group and had the honor of meeting with their team, a NYC based company that owns and manages residential real estate in the New York City boroughs.
 With involvement in community affairs at the forefront of their corporate mission, the company immediately showed interest in supporting the League.
 The Pinnacle Group, directed by CEO Joel Weiner, donated $60k and became the primary sponsor of the League.
 Pinnacle’s generosity dressed 200 committed and dedicated athletes in top-of-the-line uniforms including socks, hats, belts, pants, and jerseys.
 Pinnacle also provided brand new gloves, bats, helmets, and catching gear.
 From the first pitch thrown by CEO Joel Weiner, the teams took the field during the 2007 season like never before.
-Again, Mr. Weiner has generously donated over $100,000 to equip our 1200+ athletes.
+Again, Mr. Weiner has generously donated to equip our 1200+ athletes.

 Each year, the League competes in over 500 games and the level of competition was unsurpassed.
 In 2013 we changed the concept of the league by creating an exhibition season, followed by a league tournament in which all teams competed.
 This tournament allowed teams to prepare in the exhibition season by teaching the foundations of the game.
-The top teams in the tournament represented each borough and competed in the Final Four, eventually moving on to the Championship game at Columbia University.
+The top teams in the tournament represented each borough and competed in the Final Four, eventually moving on to the Championship game at Fordham University.
 The Championship drew press, potential corporate partners, families, students and friends from schools throughout the city.
 The most accomplished players of the season were selected to participate in the League's city-wide All-Star game, which successfully wrap up each season.